Recital Elīna Garanča

 Elīna Garanča

 Elīna Garanča was born in Riga and studied at the Latvian Academy of Music.
-She won the Mirjam Helin Singing Competition in 1999 and was a finalist at the BBC Cardiff Singer of the World competition in 2001.
-After engagements in Meiningen and Frankfurt, she quickly established herself as one of the leading mezzo-sopranos on the international stage through appearances at renowned opera and concert venues.
-She has performed, among others, at the Vienna State Opera, the Salzburg Festival, the Festspielhaus Baden-Baden, the Bavarian State Opera and the Berlin State Opera, as well as at the Opéra national de Paris.
-In 2003 she became a member of the ensemble of the Vienna State Opera, where she was awarded the title of Austrian Kammersängerin in 2013.
-Her numerous honours include several Echo Awards and multiple distinctions as Singer of the Year.
-A highlight of her career was her debut at the Royal Opera House in London in 2009 as Carmen, as well as performances in the same role in a new production at the Metropolitan Opera that was broadcast worldwide in more than 1,000 cinemas.
-She has also appeared as Carmen at La Scala in Milan, the Vienna State Opera and Zurich Opera House.
-Most recently she sang the Principessa di Bouillon in "Adriana Lecouvreur" at Teatro Real, Santuzza ("Cavalleria rusticana") and Eboli ("Don Carlo") at the Vienna State Opera, Amneris ("Aida") at the Metropolitan Opera in New York and the Bavarian State Opera, Kundry ("Parsifal") at the Bayreuth Festival, as well as gala concerts and song recitals (among others at Zurich Opera House).
-Planned engagements include, among others, "La Damnation de Faust" at Zurich Opera House, a tour with Daniele Gatti and the Staatskapelle Dresden featuring Verdi’s "Requiem", and "Adriana Lecouvreur" in Naples.
+She won the Mirjam Helin Singing Competition in 1999 and was a finalist in the BBC Cardiff Singer of the World Competition in 2001.
+After engagements in Meiningen and Frankfurt, she quickly established herself through appearances at renowned opera houses and concert halls as one of the leading mezzo-sopranos internationally.
+She has appeared, among others, at the Vienna State Opera, the Salzburg Festival, the Festspielhaus Baden-Baden, the Bavarian State Opera and the Berlin State Opera, as well as at the Opéra national de Paris.
+In 2003, she became a member of the ensemble of the Vienna State Opera, where she was awarded the title of Austrian Kammersängerin in 2013.
+Her numerous awards include several Echo Awards and multiple honors as Singer of the Year.
+One of the highlights of her career was her debut at the Royal Opera House in London in 2009 as Carmen, as well as performances in the same role in a new production at the Metropolitan Opera, which was broadcast worldwide in over 1,000 cinemas.
+She has also performed as Carmen at La Scala in Milan, the Vienna State Opera, and the Zurich Opera House.
+Recently, she sang the Principessa di Bouillon in "Adriana Lecouvreur" at Teatro Real, Santuzza ("Cavalleria rusticana") and Eboli ("Don Carlo") at the Vienna State Opera, Amneris ("Aida") at the Metropolitan Opera in New York and the Bavarian State Opera, Kundry ("Parsifal") at the Bayreuth Festival, as well as gala concerts and song recitals (including at the Zurich Opera House).
+Highlights of the 2025/2026 season include "La Damnation de Faust" at the Zurich Opera House, a tour with Daniele Gatti and the Staatskapelle Dresden with the "Verdi Requiem", and "Adriana Lecouvreur" in Naples.

 La Damnation de Faust10 / 14 / 17 May 2026 Carmen18 / 21 / 23 / 27 / 31 Jan 2026 Recital Elīna Garanča19 Sept 2025